1 1 1 1 1 1

 1970 Cutlass Supreme Y79 SX W-32 Convertible

-was an Olds family from my first memory of my Dad's 65 Dynamic 88 sedan,
+from my earliest memories of my Dad's first 65 Dynamic 88 sedan, his 69 Delta

-his 69 Delta 88 Royale sedan, his 74 Delta 88 Royale sedan, to his 81 Delta
+88 Royale sedan, his 74 Delta 88 Royale sedan, to his 81 Delta 88 Royale sedan.

-convertible that I have owned since 1999.
+that I have owned since 1999.

 I would love to babble on and on about my love and passion for cars, but